hwblx/vsnt/README.md

 `  E                   edit note`

 ## Defaults
-Add your database file paths to the `vsnt_config` table to quickly navigate between different databases.
+Insert the paths of your database files into the `vsnt_config` table to easily navigate between different databases.

+You can change the default title color to a different highlight group (`:hi`) in the `vsnt_default` entry.

 <img src="https://github.com/user-attachments/assets/32664f9b-31aa-4838-9be1-ad5e393275d3" width="200" height="96">